-Despite the schematic presentation of CΨ=f(BNA), this general equation should fulfil the methodological requirement of “unit-equivalency”, which is based on the well-known method of ‘dimensional analysis’.
-Accordingly, the result of the combination of units of measurement on one side of any equation expressing a law or a theory must present the same result of the combination of units of measurement on the other side of the equation (see Rakover 2002, 2018).
+Despite the schematic presentation of CΨ=f(BNA), this general equation should fulfill the methodological requirement of unit equivalency, which is based on the well-known method of dimensional analysis.
+Accordingly, the sum of units of measurement on one side of any equation expressing a law or a theory must equal the total units of measurement on the other (see Rakover, 2002, 2018).
 For example, consider Galileo’s law of free fall: D=1/2GT2.
-Since D is measured by the measurement unit of the meter, the expression GT2 likewise has to be measured by the same unit: meter=(meter/time2) x time2.
-That is, the distance of fall is equal to the combination of two different concepts: gravitational acceleration and time of fall (i.e., the distance of fall is not identical to either of these two, but to their combination).
+Since D is measured by the meter, the expression GT2 likewise has to be measured by the same unit: meter=(meter/time2) x time2.
+That is, the vertical distance traveled by the falling body in a vacuum is equal to the combination of two different concepts: gravitational acceleration and time elapsed (the distance traveled is not identical to either of these two but to their combination).

-Given this requirement, one should ask: how the variables in CΨ=f(BNA) can be measured?
-The BNA can be measured by the conventional units employed in the sciences, such as differences in voltage, the intensity of the electric current, or certain chemical reactions in the brain.
-For the sake of simplicity, I will refer to these units of measurement by the general term “conventional units” (Uc).
+Given this requirement, one should ask: How can the variables in CΨ=f(BNA) be measured?
+The BNA can be measured by the conventional units employed in the sciences, such as differences in voltage, electric current intensity, or certain chemical reactions in the brain.
+For the sake of simplicity, I will refer to these units of measurement by the general term “conventional units” (UC).

 As for the measurement of CΨ, the answer is complex.
-We still do not know how to measure directly a human being’s conscious experiences.
-It is of course possible to assume that different behaviors express different properties of CΨ.
-For example, while verbal responses are considered as representing one’s subjective CΨ, no one knows how to measure these conscious experiences.
-For instance, Rakover (2020) argues that it makes no sense at all to say that Jacob loved Rachel 7.5 units of love (Ulove) more than he loved Leah, simply because Ulove are unknown.
-That is, there is no measurement unit of love like the objective units of measurement of distance and weight.
+It is, of course, possible to assume that different behaviors express different properties of CΨ.
+However, while verbal responses are considered to represent one’s subjective CΨ, no one knows how to directly measure these conscious experiences.
+For instance, Rakover (2020) argued that it makes no sense at all to say that Jacob loved Rachel 7.5 units of love (Ulove) more than he loved Leah, simply because Ulove is unknown.
+There is no unit of measurement for love like the objective units of measurement for distance and weight.

-However, if a theory of CΨ, TC, does emerge in the future, what might the measurement units of CΨ be?
-I assume that the following two interpretations may be realized.
+However, if a theory of CΨ, TC, were to emerge in the future, what might the measurement units of CΨ be?
+I suggest two hypotheses:

 (A) The units of measurement of CΨ will be of the type accepted and used in science.
-That is, these units of measurement will be a certain part, a special combination of units in the group of Uc.
+These will be a certain part, a special combination of units in the group of UC.

-(B) The units of measurement of CΨ will be of a completely new type, a novel discovery that will nevertheless be accepted by science (let’s call them new units, Un).
+(B) The units of measurement of CΨ will be of a completely new type, a novel discovery that will nevertheless be accepted by science (let us call them new units, UN).

-It is important to emphasize that the fundamental difference between these two types of measurement units, is connected to their time of discovery.
-While Uc is based on units of measurement known to science today, Un is based on units of measurement that will be discovered in the future.
-However, the fact that both types of units were discovered by (or will be discovered by) the accepted scientific methodology raises the following methodological consequences (based on the requirement for “unit-equivalency”), which are interesting, strange and have negative-ramifications.
+It is important to emphasize that the fundamental difference between these two types of units of measurement is connected to their time of discovery.
+While UC is based on units of measurement known to science today, UN is based on units of measurement that will be discovered in the future.
+However, the fact that both types of units were discovered by (or will be discovered by) the accepted scientific method leads to the following methodological consequences (based on the requirement for unit equivalency), which are interesting, strange, and have negative ramifications.